Frequently Asked Questions

 -

-Do you want alerts for unauthorized Cortex access attempts?
+Do you want alerts for unauthorized Davicom Cortex access attempts?

 These flags can be found in the “System/System’s Flag View” menu.